jarnoux/mojito-pipeline/BLOG.md

 # Scheduled Rendering and Pipelining in Latency Sensitive Web Applications - [Mojito Pipeline](https://github.com/yahoo/mojito-pipeline)

-Rendering views for a web app that has less than trivial backends can quickly become problematic as the app may end up holding onto resources, waiting for the full response from all backends.
-This is acceptable when all backends are reasonably quick, but otherwise it can become a strategic painpoint that monopolizes memory, hanging the user's connection for seconds with nothing else than a blank page and an idle connection.
+Rendering views for a web app that has less than trivial backends can quickly become problematic as the app may end up holding onto resources, while waiting for the full response from all backends.
+This is acceptable when all backends are reasonably quick, but otherwise it can become a strategic pain point that monopolizes memory, hanging the user's connection for seconds with nothing else than a blank page and an idle connection.
 At Yahoo Search, our dependence on several backends forced us to become creative to step up end-to-end performance.
-To decrease perceived latency, even-out bandwith usage and free-up front-end memory faster, we decided to adopt an approach that Facebook detailed in [this post](https://www.facebook.com/note.php?note_id=389414033919).
+To decrease perceived latency, even-out bandwith usage and free-up front-end memory faster, we decided to adopt an approach similar to what Facebook detailed in [this post](https://www.facebook.com/note.php?note_id=389414033919).

 ## Web page pipelining: the basics
-Our goal is to be able to send sections of the page to the client as soon as they are ready on the front end, so the total time to transmit the last byte of the response would be significantly lower.
+Our goal is to be able to send sections of the page to the client as soon as they are ready on the frontend, so the total time to transmit the last byte of the response is significantly shorter.
 The process can be roughly decomposed as follows:

-**Step 1.** A request arrives, the page is split into small - coherent sections (called _mojits_) and we request information from the backends if needed.
+**Step 1.** When a request arrives, the page is divided into small, coherent sections (called _mojits_) and data is requested from the backends if necessary.

-**Step 2.** In the meantime, we start sending a "skeleton" of page to the client that will place rendered mojits in their empty slots when they arrive.
+**Step 2.** At the same time, the frontend sends the client a template of page containing empty placeholders to be filled by sections as they get flushed.
 Something like this:

 ```html
 <html>